cn23070/cn23070.github.io/_posts/2025-03-18-M7-Principles of Digital Forensics and Cyber Law Assignment 2.md

 ---
 layout: post
-title: Module 7 Principles of Digital Forensics and Cyber Law January 2025
+title: Module 7 Principles of Digital Forensics and Cyber Law January 2025 Assignment 2
 subtitle: Introduction to key aspects of law and the legal system, and the principles of evidence collection and forensic analysis, different types of evidence and methods of evidence presentation, in a cyber security context..
 categories: Module_7
 tags: [Module 7]